Smart Packing Tips for Traveling in Style

 Yet, whether you are frequently on the road, whether you are an expert flyer always on the go, savvy smart travelers are born from supreme packing, one done with efficiency, skill, and knowledge – and this habit will set you apart from the rest, ease your mind and afford you many better travel adventures.
 (Hint: this savvy traveler can be YOU!)

-If you want my in-depth insights on travel light and with confidence, hurry and grab a copy of my book: Travel with Confidence: A Roadmap to Build Your Travel Spirit.
+If you want in-depth insights on traveling light and confidently, grab a copy of my guide: Travel with Confidence: A Roadmap to Build Your Travel Spirit.

-NOTE: This is the anticipated Part 2 of the Travel like a Pro series focusing on skillful packing skills.
-On Tuesday, Sept 14, Part 1 shared 11 reasons why you should never check in luggage, no matter where and how long your travels may be.
+NOTE: This is Part 2 of the Travel like a Pro series focusing on skillful packing skills.
+Part 1 shared 11 reasons why you should never check in luggage, no matter where and how long your travels may be.

 How to Think about Packing